ks888/ansible-playbook-debugger/README.md

 1. Replace `ansible-playbook` command with `ansible-playbook-debugger` command when you call `ansible-playbook` command in a command line.
   * Although `ansible-playbook` options are still available, `--forks` option is an exception if you setup multiple hosts.
 In that case, use `--forks=1` to prevent multiple debuggers from invoking.
+  * As of v0.2.2, `--breakpoint TASK_NAME` option is supported.
+With this option, the debugger is invoked before running the task matching this name.

 2. When the debugger is invoked, issue commands for debug.
 For example, issue `error` command to check an error info, and `print` command  to check module's args and variables.
 See [Available Commands](#available-commands) to check the list of commands.